rprt/rspec-page-regression/README.md

 This setting means that 1% of pixels are allowed to differ between the rendering result and the reference screenshot.
 For example, for an image size of 1024 x 768 and a threshold of 0.01, the maximum number of pixel differences between the images is 7864.

-See also the [capybara readme](https://github.com/jnicklas/capybara#selenium) and [selenium wiki](https://code.google.com/p/selenium/wiki/RubyBindings) for more information.

 ## Contributing